Microchip-MPLAB-Harmony/gfx_apps_sam_9x60/apps/readme.md

 family: SAM9X60
 market:
   - graphics
+  - camera
 ---

 # Example Applications

 The following applications are provided to demonstrate both basic and advanced Graphics capabilities of the SAM 9x60 Family.
+An OV5640 CMOS camera module example is provided to demonstrate the usage of the SAM9X60 Image Sensor Interface.

 ## Legato Library Examples